dracor-org/dracor-summit/index.markdown

 <div style="display: flex; align-items: center; margin-bottom:20px;">
   <img src="assets/images/exc-tc-logo.svg" style="width:100px; margin-right:10px;"/>
   <div>
-    Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy in the context of the Cluster of Excellence [»Temporal Communities: Doing Literature in a Global Perspective«](https://www.temporal-communities.de/) – EXC 2020 – Project <a href="https://gepris.dfg.de/gepris/projekt/390608380">ID 390608380</a>.
+    Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy in the context of the Cluster of Excellence <a href="https://www.temporal-communities.de/">»Temporal Communities: Doing Literature in a Global Perspective«</a> – EXC 2020 – Project <a href="https://gepris.dfg.de/gepris/projekt/390608380">ID 390608380</a>.
   </div>
 </div>

 <div style="display: flex; align-items: center; margin-bottom:20px;">
   <img src="assets/images/oscars-logo.svg" style="width:100px; margin-right:10px;"/>
   <div>
-    The DraCor Summit is co-organised by the project [»DraCorOS.
-Fostering Open Science in Digital Humanities«](https://oscars-project.eu/projects/dracoros-fostering-open-science-digital-humanities-connecting-dracor-ecosystem-eosc).
+    The DraCor Summit is co-organised by the project <a href="https://oscars-project.eu/projects/dracoros-fostering-open-science-digital-humanities-connecting-dracor-ecosystem-eosc">»DraCorOS.
+Fostering Open Science in Digital Humanities«</a>.
 We acknowledge the OSCARS project, which has received funding from the European Commission’s Horizon Europe Research and Innovation programme under grant agreement <a href="https://cordis.europa.eu/project/id/101129751">No. 101129751</a>.
   </div>
 </div>